 If I didn't know better, I would think she had found the secret of cloning herself.
 As it is, if she gets sick for two days, she gets a week behind.

 So.
 Meet your Guest of Honor, the amazing Susan Wood.
 Maybe you can ask her how she does it all.
-Me, I get tired just writing about it.
+Me, I get tired just writing about it ∞ selected by Susan Wood

 A Susan Wood Bibliography (selected)